ropensci/plater/blog-post.md

             )
 ```

-But doing this made me want to cry.
+But doing it this way made me want to cry.

-My next strategy was to try and directly make a table and then merge it into the data.
+My next strategy was to try to directly make a table and then merge it into the data.
 The table would look something like this:

 | WellId | Sample | Treatment |
 | ------ | ------ | --------- |